 • Managed honey bees are often transported from location to location by their beekeepers to provide pollination services and to increase honey production.
 Thus, the overall availability of forage may matter more than its exact placement.
 For example, the provision of high-quality forage land in the Dakotas, where many honey bee colonies spend the summer refortifying themselves, may help improve colony survival rates.

-The report concludes with a summary of economic insights on issues facing the development of markets for forage-rich pollinator habitat.
+The report concludes with a summary of economic insights on issues facing the development of markets for forage-rich pollinator habitats.
 Pollinator habitat has “public good” features, so markets to provide better pollinator habitat may not readily develop.
 This can lead to under-provision of forage-rich landscapes.
-For example, if a landowner converts land to honey beefriendly habitat, his or her honey bees may benefit from this conversion but so, too, will honey bees managed by others.
+For example, if a landowner converts land to a honey bee-friendly habitat, his or her honey bees may benefit from this conversion but so, too, will honey bees be managed by others.
 Thus, the landowner incurs the full cost of this conversion without reaping full benefits.
-Assigning exclusionary rights for hive placement—as is done in a few States—may encourage beekeepers and landowners to work together to install pollinator friendly habitat.
-In addition, the Government can support the creation of pollinator habitat, such as through pollinator-friendly covers on CRP land.
+Assigning exclusionary rights for hive placement—as is done in a few States—may encourage beekeepers and landowners to work together to install pollinator-friendly habitat.
+In addition, the Government can support the creation of pollinator habitats, such as through pollinator-friendly covers on CRP land.